thhuang/mac-setup/README.md

       - Zhuyin - Traditional
     - Settings
       - [Uncheck] Use the 中/英 key to switch to and from ABC
-  - Shortcuts > Input Sources
+  - Keyboard Shortcuts > Input Sources
     - [Uncheck] Select the previous import source ^Space
 - Trackpad > Point & Click
+  - Tracking speed: faster
   - [Check] Tap to click

 ## Applications